insafm/dockerized-django/README.md

 ### Django Environment Variables
 ----

-- ``` APPLICATION_NAME: The name of the application.
-Default: 'Dockerized Django' ```
+- ``` APPLICATION_NAME```: The name of the application.
+Default: 'Dockerized Django'
-- ``` DEBUG: Debug mode.
+- ``` DEBUG```: Debug mode.
 If on, will display details of error pages.
 If your app raises an exception when DEBUG is on, will display a detailed traceback, including a lot of metadata about the environment, such as all the currently defined Django settings (from base.py).
 Never deploy a site into production with DEBUG turned on.
-Default: 'on' ```
+Default: 'on'
-- ``` DJANGO_SETTINGS_MODULE: The Django settings module to use.
-Default: 'project_framework.settings.development' ```
+- ``` DJANGO_SETTINGS_MODULE```: The Django settings module to use.
+Default: 'project_framework.settings.development'
-- ``` SECRET_KEY: The secret key to use for cryptographic operations should be set to a unique, unpredictable value.
+- ``` SECRET_KEY```: The secret key to use for cryptographic operations should be set to a unique, unpredictable value.
 Never deploy a site into production with the default secret key.
-Default: '<random string>' ```
+Default: Random string'
-- ``` DATABASE_URL: The URL of the database to use.
+- ``` DATABASE_URL```: The URL of the database to use.
 You can choose from a variety of database engines.
-Default: 'psql://DockerizedDjangoUser:DockerizedDjangoPassword@postgres:5432/DockerizedDjango' ```
+Default: 'psql://DockerizedDjangoUser:DockerizedDjangoPassword@postgres:5432/DockerizedDjango'
-- ``` ALLOWED_HOSTS: The comma seperated hostnames that Django will use to access the site.
-Default: '127.0.0.1,localhost,127.0.0.1:8000,localhost:8000' ```
+- ``` ALLOWED_HOSTS```: The comma seperated hostnames that Django will use to access the site.
+Default: '127.0.0.1,localhost,127.0.0.1:8000,localhost:8000'
-- ``` TIME_ZONE: The timezone to use for the site.
-Default: 'UTC' ```
+- ``` TIME_ZONE```: The timezone to use for the site.
+Default: 'UTC'
-- ``` ENABLE_LOGGING: If on, will enable exception logging in rotated file handler.
-Default: 'on' ```
+- ``` ENABLE_LOGGING```: If on, will enable exception logging in rotated file handler.
+Default: 'on'
-- ``` ENABLE_AUTO_LOGGING: If on, will enable auto exception logging in rotated file handler.
-Default: 'on' ```
+- ``` ENABLE_AUTO_LOGGING```: If on, will enable auto exception logging in rotated file handler.
+Default: 'on'
-- ``` LOGGING_DIR: The directory to use for exception logging.
-Default: 'logs' ```
+- ``` LOGGING_DIR```: The directory to use for exception logging.
+Default: 'logs'

 ### Terminology